Kisaku Restaurant Review, San Mateo

 Buta Kakuni ($6) is side pork with sweet soy sauce, sort of like stewed pork.
 It was not as fatty as we thought it might be.
 A nice tender meat with lots of sweet meaty flavor from the broth.

 Miami Roll ($8.50) Mango, Salmon, Avocado w/soybean paper was an unusual looking roll.
+Yes, the name of this roll sounds like you should run away.

 Udon ($7) was pretty average.
 Portion size was on the small end.